-Heidi’s revelations that she had noticed me before I had approached her set off another bunch of stark realisations… Women are actually a lot keener for you to approach them than you think and doing something spontaneous and unique like this is going to at the very least, make someone’s day!
+Heidi’s revelations that she had noticed me before I had approached her set off another bunch of profound realisations: women are actually a lot keener for you to approach them than you think and doing something spontaneous and unique like this is going to at the very least, make someone’s day!

-The last point to make regarding confidence is that showing signs of nervousness in a situation like this is actually a positive as it makes the interaction sincere.
-Although women don’t have the same approach anxiety that men do, they can appreciate a guy who puts his intentions and balls on the line, especially if it is to unashamedly compliment them! 🙂
+The last point to make regarding confidence is that showing signs of nervousness in a situation like this is actually a positive thing as it makes the interaction sincere.
+Although women generally don’t have the same level of approach anxiety that men do, they can appreciate a man who brushes his fears aside, especially if it is to unashamedly compliment them.

 The relationship developing:

-So all this happened over two years ago now and we have been in a happy and fulfilling relationship ever since.
-Aside from how we met, the main thing we both agree on is that the reason our relationship works so well is that we both make a conscious effort on our own development as well as our development as a couple, and prevent ourselves becoming complacent with one another.
+This story happened in spring of 2007 and Heidi and I have been in a happy and fulfilling relationship ever since.
+Aside from how we met, the reason our relationship works so well is that we both make a conscious effort towards our own development as well as our development as a couple, and prevent ourselves ever becoming complacent.

-Second to this, we always make sure that we have our own lives but that our time together is always fun.
+Second to this, we make sure that we still have our own lives and that our time together is always fun.

 None of this could have happened if I had continued walking out that shop doorway on that day several years ago, so remember…